yhuelf/yhuelf.github.io/_posts/2021-09-30-pg_stat_statements_bottleneck.md

 pg_stat_statements over the course of a deallocation, although its frequency is rather high.
 But the parameter `pg_stat_statements.max` is set to `1000`, and this a heavy loaded server with about 30,000 tx/s and 1200 backends during the busiest periods.
-But we still don't have any explaination about the inconsistency between pg_stat_statements and the logs, regarding the slow COMMITs.
+Now, we still don't have any explaination about the inconsistency between pg_stat_statements and the logs, regarding the slow COMMITs.